eclipse-vertx/vert.x/core_manual_ruby.md

     request.response.write_str('hello', 'UTF-16')

 The write methods are asynchronous and always returns immediately after the write has been queued.

-The actual write might complete some time later.
-If you want to be informed when the actual write has completed you can specify a block when calling the method.
-The block will then be invoked when the write has completed:

-    request.response.write_str('hello') { puts 'It has actually been written' }

 If you are just writing a single string or Buffer to the HTTP response you can write it and end the response in a single call to the `end` function.